Timeline of the Tigray war: TPLF blocks Northern command appointments

 On 29 October 2020, the TPLF rejected the federal government's appointment of new leadership for the ENDF's Northern Command.
 Three officers, Brig.
 Gen Belay Seyoum Akele, the new Commander of the Northern Command, and one of his deputies Brig.
 Gen. Seid Tekuye, as well as Lt.
 Gen. Molla Haile Mariam, were told by TPLF to cancel their flights to Mekelle.
 The other deputy commander, Brig.
 Gen. Jamal Mohammed, was turned away by the TPLF upon arrival in Mekelle.
 According to Getachew Reda, a senior official of the TPLF, the decision was made on the premise that Tigray would no longer recognize any decisions made by the federal government or any officials appointed by them.

 Timeline

 September 2020

-In September the Tigrayans went ahead with a regional election, in open defiance of an order from Mr. Abiy.
-Mr. Abiy moved troops from the Somali and Oromia regions toward Tigray.
+In September the Tigrayans went ahead with a regional election, in open defiance of an order from Abiy.
+Abiy moved troops from the Somali and Oromia regions toward Tigray.

 October 2020

-In a video conference call in mid-October, Mr. Abiy told governing party officials that he would intervene militarily in Tigray, and that it would take only three to five days to oust the region's leaders, said Mr. Gebremeskel, a former senior official now in exile.
+In a video conference call in mid-October, Abiy told governing party officials that he would intervene militarily in Tigray, and that it would take only three to five days to oust the region's leaders, said Gebremeskel, a former senior official now in exile.